swasti324/Data-Science-S25/challenges/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task3-1.png)<!-- -->

-- This graph plots the life expectancy over the years as well as a ribbon of the 95% confidence interval to better represent the variation as well
+- This graph plots the life expectancy over the years as well as a ribbon of the standard deveiation
 - While all the countries seem to follow a similar slope of improvement for life expectancy, Africa seems to stagnate in the mid 1980s.
 - From a quick google search, many articles point to the spread of